LivelyDismay/magnum-opus/faq.md

 One possibility is that your grenades got corrupted.
 I don't know how or why this happens, but it is possible.
 Unequip your grenades.
 If the crashes stop happening, toss that stack of grenades in the trash.
 Otherwise, keep reading.

 Buffout 4 generates crashlogs for you in the `\Documents\My Games\Fallout4\F4SE` folder.
 These are vital to diagnosing the problem.
-  -  *If you don't have crashlogs here after your game CTDs, you did not follow the Game Folder Files step in the Installation instructions.*

 If your crashlog references `nvwgf2umx.dll` a bunch of times, that's an Nvidia Driver crash.
 Downgrading to pre-445 drivers will fix this.
 442.74 versions seem preferable.
 [Here's a link for you](https://github.com/keylase/nvidia-patch/tree/master/win).